-And because there are so many different layers of technologies making up your IT infrastructure, there are an increasingly complex set of dependencies between these technologies.
+Because there are so many different layers of technologies making up your IT infrastructure, there are an increasingly complex set of dependencies between these technologies.
 Adding to the complexity, your IT infrastructure is shared across an ever-expanding set of business services and applications.
-Any type of change to one of these services, applications, or the underlying infrastructure occur so fast and frequently that we are beyond the point where humans can figure out how these parts are related.
+Any type of change to one of these services, applications, or the underlying infrastructure occurs so fast and frequently that we are beyond the point where humans can figure out how these parts are related.
 We need a machine to do it for us.

 AIOps builds real-time systems in the form of context-rich data lakes that traverse the full application stack in order to reduce noise in modern performance and fault management systems and drive automation—with the ultimate goal of improving time to resolution.